cloudposse/charts/incubator/library/openvpn/README.md

 # OpenVPN

-Deploy your own [OpenVPN](https://openvpn.net) server running in Kubernetes to access internal cluster resources.
+Deploy your own [OpenVPN](https://openvpn.net) server running in Kubernetes to access internal cluster resources using GitHub backed authentication for user & group management.

 ## Table of Contents